 Splenic marginal zone B-cell lymphoma: This is a rare lymphoma.
 Most often the lymphoma is found only in the spleen and bone marrow.

-In the types seen more often in the United States, the lymphoma usually starts in the abdomen, where it forms a large tumor mass.
+- In the type seen more often in the United States, the lymphoma usually starts in the abdomen (belly), where it forms a large tumor.
 It can also start in the ovaries, testicles, or other organs, and can spread to the brain and spinal fluid.
-The type seen in the United States is usually not linked to Epstein-Barr viral infection.
+It is not usually linked to EBV infection.

 Lymphoplasmacytic lymphoma (Waldenstrom macroglobulinemia)